 This post will dive deeper into what atomic swaps are, explain how the technology works, and provide a brief history of atomic swap development.
 We'll also explore the benefits of atomic swap trading and discuss how Komodo is pushing this crucial technology to the forefront of the blockchain industry.

 What Are Atomic Swaps?

-Most centralized exchanges do not allow users to retain control of their private keys which, in effect, means that users do not actually own their coins and tokens.
+Centralized exchanges do not allow users to retain custody of their private keys which, in effect, means that users do not actually own their coins and tokens.
 If the exchange gets hacked and funds are comprised, there is little recourse for the users who have had their coins and tokens stolen.

 A Brief History Of Atomic Swaps

 Before we dive any deeper into how atomic swaps work, let’s take a minute to cover some history.

 The idea of trustless, peer-to-peer trades of cryptocurrency has been a topic of public discussion since at least 2012.
 For instance, a developer named Sergio Demian Lerner created the first draft of a trustless exchange protocol in July 2012.
 While this was a good start, the idea was not yet fully fleshed out.